Single and ready to mingle? Switch up your dating game! Tinder isn’t the only matchmaking app out there for modern romantics...

 Lunch Click, available to download on App Store (iOS) | Google Play (Android).

 If you’re fond of personality tests and tend to ask your dates about which Myers-Briggs category they fall into, Esync could be the one for you.
 Start by taking a personality test and you’ll receive potential matches based on character compatibility.
 After which, Esync’s dating consultants will coordinate a date for you so you can have a chat IRL.

 Social Development Network (SDN)

-FYI, the Singapore government is concerned about your love life too.
-(And no, this is not just for locals; everyone is welcome.)
-The SDN was set up to encourage social interaction among singles, with activities like trips to neighbouring islands, dinners, and even a journey through a VR escape room!
+FYI, the Singapore government is concerned about your love life, too.
+(And no, this isn’t just for locals; everyone’s welcome!)
+The SDN compiles singles’ events from accredited dating agencies to encourage more social interaction among those looking for romance, with activities like trips to neighbouring islands, salsa sessions, dinners, cooking classes and rounds of speed dating.

 Social Development Network, list of events available online.